 Programme planning: We will support the lead teacher to plan the programme with a dedicated Scholars Programme Officer.
-Teachers will have access to Scholars HQ, our teacher dashboard, where they can securely register pupils, access resources and monitor programme impact.
+Teachers will have access to The Hub, where they can securely register students, access resources and monitor programme impact.

-In-school tutorials: Your PhD tutor visits the school on a weekly basis to deliver tutorials 2-7.
+In-school tutorials: Your PhD tutor visits the school or college on a weekly basis to deliver tutorials 2-7.
 Each pupil receives a course handbook to support them through the programme.
-Pupils also have access to a virtual learning environment to get support from their tutor and submit homework and assignments.
+Students also have access to The Hub to get support from their tutor and submit homework and assignments.

-Graduation trip: A visit to another competitive university to learn more about university life and celebrate pupils’ achievements on the programme.
-Some venues are also able to accommodate parents and carers.
+Graduation Event: A full-day visit to a competitive university to learn more about university life and celebrate pupils’ achievements on the programme.

-School impact report: We provide a detailed, bespoke impact report at the end of the programme outlining pupils’ progress against our university readiness competencies.
-The report also showcases pupil premium impact and progress against the Gatsby benchmarks.
+School impact report: We provide a detailed, bespoke impact report at the end of the programme outlining students’ progress against our university readiness competencies.
+The report also showcases Pupil Premium impact and progress against the Gatsby benchmarks.

-Pupils each receive a course handbook to support them through the programme.
+Students each receive a course handbook to support them through the programme.
 This will include all the material they need for their assignments and tutorials.
-Pupils will also have access to a virtual learning environment throughout the programme to submit work and get support from their tutor.
+Students will also have access to The Hub throughout the programme to submit work and get support from their tutor.